-Using dental implants to replace missing teeth has gained widespread acceptance over the last decade.
-And dental patients who are aware of the success of this technique may wonder: "If my tooth is so damaged that it needs root canal treatment, why not just have it extracted and have a dental implant placed?"
+Using dental implants as a way to replace missing teeth has gained widespread acceptance over the last decade.
+And dental patients who are aware of the success of this technique may wonder:

+- "If my tooth is so damaged that it needs root canal treatment, why not just have it extracted and get a dental implant placed instead?"

-This is a very logical question have.
+This is a very logical question to have.
 Here are some of the topics that must be considered when trying to make this decision.

 - Success rates of implants vs. root canals. -

 - Which treatment approach is more cost-effective?

 1) Dental implants vs. root canal treatment - Success rates.

 Proving which of these two options is best is somewhat difficult.
 After all, if one treatment has been performed, it's impossible to know what the outcome of the other would have been.

 However, when the success rate of each alternative is considered independently, it's easier to come up with an answer.
 And, in general, dental research has shown that both treatment approaches can make an excellent choice.